potestiolab/canvas/README.md

 The final result is **exactly** the same: the CANVAS model of a generic biomolecule is created.

 According with the previous definition appears clear that the MPI version creates the model faster.
-However, when the number of atoms of a system is not big, serial and MPI version have comparable speeds.
-The MPI-version, on the other hand, should be the preferable when the number of atoms consist or more than XXX.
+However, depending on the the number of atoms in the fully-atomistic reference, the time for creating the CANVAS model is completely different:
+* $N \sim 10^3$ (_Tamapin_ or _Adenylate Kinase_): serial and MPI version have comparable speeds.
+* $N \sim 10^4$ (_Pembrolizumab_): increasing the number of cores, a slight gain, in terms of speed up, can been noticed when using the MPI-version.
+* $N \sim 10^5$ (_Viral capsid_): the MPI-version creates the CANVAS model much faster than the serial version; indeed, increasing the number of cores, the time gradually passes from several hours to few minutes.

 The following plot shows the time (in seconds) for creating the CANVAS model, as a function of number of cores (processors) used for different systems: in particular, 1 core means that the serial version has been employed.

 # 8 - Simulating CANVAS model with GROMACS, analyze data, and Visualizing Proteins